HK

 That statement might sound like marketing language.
 It is not.
 In January 2026, the National Board of Osteopathic Medical Examiners released the Fundamental Osteopathic Medical Competency Domains 2026 — the FOMCD — a comprehensive update to the framework that defines what every DO must know, demonstrate, and practice.
 These are not voluntary guidelines.
 They govern board examinations, residency training, and licensure.
 Every osteopathic physician practicing medicine in the United States is trained against these standards.

 The 2026 revision is a significant update.
 It formally codifies what the best osteopathic physicians have always practiced — and it raises the floor for every DO in the country.
-If you are choosing a physician and want to understand what you should be able to expect from a doctor of osteopathic medicine, the FOMCD 2026 is the document that defines it.
 Here is what it actually says, in plain English.

 What Is the FOMCD, and Why Does It Matter?

 The Fundamental Osteopathic Medical Competency Domains is the definitive competency framework for osteopathic medical education and assessment in the United States.
-The NBOME — the National Board of Osteopathic Medical Examiners — developed the 2026 version in collaboration with a 1,000-member National Faculty, drawing on evidence-based assessment methodology and broad input from practicing clinicians, educators, and specialists across the profession.
+The NBOME developed the 2026 version in collaboration with a 1,000-member National Faculty, drawing on evidence-based assessment methodology and broad input from practicing clinicians, educators, and specialists across the profession.

 When the FOMCD changes, it changes what every DO in America is required to demonstrate.
 The 2026 revision makes several changes that matter directly to patients — not in abstract professional-development terms, but in what happens in the room when you see your physician.